-- This drug may cause your child to swell or keep fluid in his/her body.
-Tell your child’s doctor if he/she has swelling, weight gain, or trouble breathing after this drug is given.
+- This drug may cause you to swell or keep fluid in your body.
+Tell your doctor if you have swelling, weight gain, or trouble breathing.

-- This drug may lower the ability of the bone marrow to make blood cells that the body needs.
+- This drug may lower the ability of your bone marrow to make blood cells that your body needs.
 This can lead to needing a blood transfusion and very bad and sometimes deadly bleeding problems or infections.
-Tell the doctor right away if your child has signs of infection like fever, chills, or sore throat; any bruising or bleeding; or if your child feels very tired or weak.
+Tell your doctor right away if you have signs of infection like fever, chills, or sore throat; any bruising or bleeding; or if you feel very tired or weak.

-- Have your child’s blood work checked as you have been told by the doctor.
+- Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - It is used to treat cancer.

-- If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
-Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.
+- If you are allergic to this drug; any part of this drug; or any other drugs, foods, or substances.
+Tell your doctor about the allergy and what signs you had.

-- Tell all of your child’s health care providers that your child is taking this drug.
-This includes your child’s doctors, nurses, pharmacists, and dentists.
+- Tell all of your health care providers that you take this drug.
+This includes your doctors, nurses, pharmacists, and dentists.

-- Your child may have more chance of getting infections.
-Avoid crowds and people with infections, colds, or flu.
+- You may have more chance of getting an infection.
+Wash hands often.
+Stay away from people with infections, colds, or flu.